May 22, 2013

 Her failing organs were a result of Type 1 diabetes, with which she was diagnosed at the age of 5.
 She reluctantly agreed to the kidney transplant in 2001, a couple of years after her daughter died following a similar procedure.
 Her son was 18 at the time.

-“We both woke up from the OR with a… Continue Reading
+“We both woke up from the OR… Continue Reading

 On Episode 275 of CrossFit Radio, host Justin Judkins interviewed Chris Dozois, who won the CrossFit Games Open in the South West.
 Also on the show was Rainier CrossFit owner and HQ Seminar Staff member Kurtis Bowler.
 This episode was webcast live at 6 p.m.
 PDT on Wednesday, May 8, 2013.